Rajat-Shubhra/Interview-Assistant-Crisp-/README.md

 - Generate tailored interview question sets across difficulty bands.
 - Evaluate candidate answers with structured scoring and actionable feedback.
 - Summarize the interview with strengths, improvements, and final score for the interviewer.
+- Monitor a live interviewer dashboard with question progress, transcript playback, and recent candidate history.

 ## Environment variables